spatie/phpunit-watcher/README.md

 Wouldn't it be great if your PHPUnit tests would be automatically rerun whenever you change some code?
 This package can do exactly that.

-With the package installed you can do run this:
+With the package installed you can do this:

 ```bash
 phpunit-watcher watch